javidgon/tunafish/README.md

 Simple Chess Engine built in Python.
 Supports both Standalone and UCI-powered Chess GUIs modes.

+It uses the Minimax Algorithm (with depth 4) + Alpha-beta pruning to calculate moves.

 ## How to Play Standalone

 ```